PlayStation 5 Pro or Slim rumoured to launch in November 2024

-8K console gaming on PlayStation may be on its way!
-Although it has not been officially confirmed by Sony, rumours have sparked that PlayStation 5 Pro is set to launch in November, 2024.
+Gamers, listen up: 8K console gaming on PlayStation may be on its way.
+Although it has not been officially confirmed by Sony, rumours have sparked that PlayStation 5 Pro is set to launch in November 2024.

 Sony’s PlayStation 5 is reportedly titled “Project Trinity,” as a reference to The Matrix’s codenames.
 PlayStation has released products with The Matrix’s codenames like PlayStation 4 Pro “Neo” and PlayStation VR “Morpheus” in the past.